Call 24/7 (920) 222-2222

 Wisconsin is a modified comparative fault state.
 The law stipulates that any party responsible for a traffic accident must pay for the damages caused to all parties injured.

 For example, if your damages are $30,000, but you are found 15% at fault, the amount you are entitled to will be reduced by 15%.
-In this instance, instead of $30,000, you may be entitled to $25,500.
+In this instance, instead of $30,000, you would only be entitled to $25,500.

-Ride Safely with Brian Hodgkiss Injury Lawyers
+Ride Safely With Brian Hodgkiss Injury Lawyers

 Even if you take all necessary precautions to keep yourself and others safe on the road, you may still be the victim of an accident and may be entitled to compensation for the damages.